-GoSilico’s ChromX simulation software utilizes mechanistic models to build digital twins of your downstream process.
+GoSilico’s DSPX simulation software utilizes mechanistic models to build digital twins of your downstream process.
 Mechanistic models are based on the fundamental laws of physics and biochemistry, denoted in terms of mathematical language.
 Unknown model parameters must be estimated from experimental data.
 Numerical methods and computer simulation are then used to simulate your downstream purification application.
 This sounds complex and, to be honest, it is not foolproof.
 Implementing such a disruptive technology is a complex task and requires profound consideration.
 One key question is whether to build up the expertise in-house or to engage external experts.

-ChromX is designed for the highest usability.
-It seamlessly integrates into your lab environment and is fully compatible with standard FPLC systems.
+DSPX is designed for the highest usability.
+It seamlessly integrates into your lab environment and is fully compatible with standard FPLC and filtration systems.
 Software training sessions, a comprehensive user guide and many tutorials allow you to become an expert quickly.
 You do not need any prior expertise to get started but, of course, your individual learning curve strongly depends on your prior expertise.

 It is a major concern for us to enable quick and sustainable success.
-GoSilico’s contract modeling service allows you to outsource model building activities using ChromX.
+GoSilico’s contract modeling service allows you to outsource model building activities using DSPX.
 To get started quickly and to guarantee a smooth transition, it may even be helpful to start with a two-pronged approach: benefit from GoSilico’s longstanding model building expertise while training your own experts in-house.